Bringing engineering to life across North Carolina through outreach, mentoring and education

 The Girls Middle School Video Game Design Camp will focus on computer engineering design challenges.
 Activities involve designing computer games, animated stories or helpful computer applications.
 No prior programming experience is necessary.
 You will work together and learn everything you need to know to be successful!

 All students entering 6th through 8th grade in Fall 2015 are welcome to apply.
-Home-schooled students are encouraged to attend, as well.
+Home-schooled students are encouraged to apply, as well.
 Only girls will be allowed to attend the Girls Middle School Game Maker camp offered July 13 - 17, 2015.

 Your son or daughter is required to draft and submit short personal answers to these two questions: